-In view of the unorganised nature of pet trade, its integral links with illegal wildlife trade, concerns of invasiveness and its impacts on natural ecosystems, cruel means of rearing pets, and health concerns, developing standards in pet trade is need of the hour.
+Given the unorganized nature of the pet trade, its integral links with illegal wildlife trade, concerns of invasiveness and its impacts on natural ecosystems, cruel means of rearing pets, and health concerns, developing standards in the pet trade is need of the hour.
 A well-designed certification standard for sustainable pet trade will address these concerns.
 Most importantly, it will promote conservation of wildlife, ease regulation of international trade in wildlife and their safety and enhance societal and industrial benefits.

-We seek your valuable comments, feedback and suggestions to take this idea forward and elicit support of relevant stakeholders.
-Mail: email@example.com
+We seek your valuable comments, feedback, and suggestions to take this idea forward and elicit the support of relevant stakeholders.
+Mail: firstname.lastname@example.org

 |EoI for participation||TOR SDG Pet Trade||Draft Concept Note|